SCOPE OF THIS CHAPTER

 Safeguarding and promoting the welfare of children will always be at the centre of the work local authorities and their partners undertake with children and their families.
 The child's needs are paramount, and the needs and wishes of each child, be they a baby or infant, or an older child, should be put first, so that every child receives the support they need before a problem escalates.

 Children's Social Care Services, together with their local authority colleagues as corporate parents, will work to secure the above outcomes by working to enable a child's own family, including their wider family, to meet their needs.
 They will facilitate services, including Early Help services, to support children and families consistent with the child's safety and well-being.
+Within the strength based approach Early Help and Children's Social Care will support children, young people and families to access appropriate community resources that meet their needs.

 Where a child cannot be cared for within their immediate family, strenuous efforts will be made to identify potential carers within the wider kinship network of the child who are able and willing to meet the needs and best interests of the child.
 If continuing care within their family is not possible, every effort will be made to identify suitable alternative carers through adoption or other forms of permanence.
 Efforts to secure the child's future must be timely and avoid delay.
 Children's Social Care Services will ensure that permanence plans are made for all Children in Care within 4 months of their becoming looked after.